sagemath/sagewiki_to_gh-2022-10-10/combinat/ClusterPackageDaysHannover.md

 == Participants ==

-Please let me know if you are attending.
-I will then add your name to the list
+Please add your name to the list if you plan to attend!

  * David Pauksztello (local organizer)
+ * Julian Rüth (might join on Thursday and Friday)
  * Christian Stump (organizer)
- * Julian Rüth (might join on Thursday and Friday)

 == Discussion ==